-The Council's success in preventing homelessness has led to the reduction in homeless acceptances (as a percentage of homeless approaches).
+The council's success in preventing homelessness has led to the reduction in homeless acceptances (as a percentage of homeless approaches).
 However, the number of homeless households presenting to the council is steadily rising, as shown in the graph below.
 Our Housing Options team records the reasons for homelessness of those approaching for initial housing options advice.
 Table 2 shows show the type of households found to be eligible for help.
 The main reasons for loss of a home are parent/relative/friends no longer being able to assist; loss of private rented accommodation due to landlord serving notice; relationship breakdown.
 Other reasons include rent and mortgage arrears leading to loss of accommodation (Table 3).

 We have experienced an increase in street homelessness of single people with drug and alcohol dependency.
-We plan to reduce this by the provision of a wet hostel, which can accommodate nine single people with drug and alcohol support needs and provide specialist help to access mainstream accommodation.
+We have provided a 9 bed hostel which can accommodate nine single people with drug and alcohol support needs and provide specialist help to access mainstream accommodation.